nepi-engine/nepi_rootfs_tools/README.md

 4. Follow fdisk menu options (*m* will print the help menu) to create the three partitions.
 Make sure that you
     * Create a GPT partition table if this is a new disk
     * Use default start sectors
-    * When prompted for partition sizes, use *+32G* (or larger) for A/B partitions.
+    * When prompted for partition sizes, use *+30G* (or larger) for A/B partitions.
 The final "DATA" partition can be the remaining space on the SSD
     * Make sure to write the table and exit with *w* command
 5. Mount the third partition (DATA) to provide a local staging location for the NEPI system image
     ```
     $ sudo mkdir /mnt/tmp && sudo mount /dev/nvme0n1p3 /mnt/tmp
     ```
 6. Copy the NEPI image file from the host system to the device's */mnt/tmp* directory, e.g. via SCP or a graphical file transfer client app.
+This image can be the same base image that was used in "Installing the INIT ROOTFS" above or it can be an existing NEPI-preinstalled image for your particular platform.
 7. Deploy the image to the A and B partitions
     ```
     $ sudo dd if=/mnt/tmp/nepi_rootfs.img.raw of=/dev/nvme0n1p1 bs=64M status=progress